DNS-Accountants

 Example:

 A freelancer bills a client for £1,000, adding 20% VAT to make the total bill amount: £1,200.
-As an IT consultant, the VAT flat rate charged for the business is 14.5%.
-Hence, the flat rate payment will be 14.5% of £1,200, or £174.
+As a photographer, the VAT flat rate charged for the business is 11%.
+Hence, the flat rate payment will be 11% of £1,200, or £132.

-Advantages of using the Flat Rate Scheme:
+Advantages of using the flat rate scheme

 • The ability to earn money from VAT – a freelancer can earn thousands of pounds extra each year simply out of VAT.